MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 By following these steps, you will be able to work within the project usign the exact same R packages.
 For further instructions on renv go to: https://rstudio.github.io/renv/

 # Script
-For deployment instructions, follow the step-by-step guide below or in my POC notebook at: http://rpubs.com/Savard/PoC
+For deployment instructions, follow the step-by-step guide below or in my notebook at: http://rpubs.com/Savard/PoC

 Entire script can be found [here](poc-script.txt)